What Facebook Did to American Democracy

 Not to excuse us, but this was back on the Old Earth, too, when electoral politics was not the thing that every single person talked about all the time.
 There were other important dynamics to Facebook’s growing power that needed to be covered.

 Facebook’s draw is its ability to give you what you want.
-Like a Page, get more of that page’s posts; like a story, get more stories like that; Interact with a person, get more of their updates.
-The way Facebook determines the ranking of the news feed is the probability that you’ll like, comment on, or share a story.
-Shares are worth more than comments, which are both worth more than likes, but in all cases, the more likely you are to interact with a post, the higher up it will show in your news feed.
-2,000 kinds of data (or “features” in the industry parlance) get smelted in Facebook’s machine learning system to make those predictions.
+Like a page, get more of that page’s posts; like a story, get more stories like that; interact with a person, get more of their updates.
+The way Facebook determines the ranking of the News Feed is the probability that you’ll like, comment on, or share a story.
+Shares are worth more than comments, which are both worth more than likes, but in all cases, the more likely you are to interact with a post, the higher up it will show in your News Feed.
+Two thousand kinds of data (or “features” in the industry parlance) get smelted in Facebook’s machine-learning system to make those predictions.

 What’s crucial to understand is that, from the system’s perspective, success is correctly predicting what you’ll like, comment on, or share.
 That’s what matters.
 People call this “engagement.”
 There are other factors, as Slate’s Will Oremus noted in this rare story about the News Feed ranking team.
 But who knows how much weight they actually receive and for how long as the system evolves.
 For example, one change that Facebook highlighted to Oremus in early 2016—taking into account how long people look at a story, even if they don’t click it—was subsequently dismissed by Lars Backstrom, the VP of engineering in charge of News Feed ranking, as a “noisy” signal that’s also “biased in a few ways” making it “hard to use” in a May 2017 technical talk.

 Facebook’s engineers do not want to introduce noise into the system.
 Because the News Feed, this machine for generating engagement, is Facebook’s most important technical system.
-Their success predicting what you’ll like is why users spend an average of more than 50 minutes a day on the site, and why even the former creator of the Like button worries about how well the site captures attention.
+Their success predicting what you’ll like is why users spend an average of more than 50 minutes a day on the site, and why even the former creator of the “like” button worries about how well the site captures attention.
 News Feed works really well.

 But as far as “personalized newspapers” go, this one’s editorial sensibilities are limited.
 Most people are far less likely to engage with viewpoints that they find confusing, annoying, incorrect, or abhorrent.
 And this is true not just in politics, but the broader culture.

 That this could be a problem was apparent to many.
-Eli Pariser’s The Filter Bubble, which came out in the summer of 2011, became the most widely cited distillation of the effects Facebook and other Internet platforms could have on public discourse.
+Eli Pariser’s The Filter Bubble, which came out in the summer of 2011, became the most widely cited distillation of the effects Facebook and other internet platforms could have on public discourse.

-Pariser began the book research when he noticed conservative people, whom he’d befriended on the platform despite his left-leaning politics, had disappeared from his news feed.
+Pariser began the book research when he noticed conservative people, whom he’d befriended on the platform despite his left-leaning politics, had disappeared from his News Feed.
 “I was still clicking my progressive friends’ links more than my conservative friends’— and links to the latest Lady Gaga videos more than either,” he wrote.
 “So no conservative links for me.”

 Through the book, he traces the many potential problems that the “personalization” of media might bring.
-Most germane to this discussion, he raised the point that if every one of the billion news feeds is different, how can anyone understand what other people are seeing and responding to?
+Most germane to this discussion, he raised the point that if every one of the billion News Feeds is different, how can anyone understand what other people are seeing and responding to?

 “The most serious political problem posed by filter bubbles is that they make it increasingly difficult to have a public argument.
-As the number of different segments and messages increases, it becomes harder and harder for the campaigns to track who’s saying what to whom,” Pariser wrote. “[H]ow does a [political] campaign know what its opponent is saying if ads are only targeted to white Jewish men between twenty-eight and thirty-four who have expressed a fondness for U2 on Facebook and who donated to Barack Obama’s campaign?”
+As the number of different segments and messages increases, it becomes harder and harder for the campaigns to track who’s saying what to whom,” Pariser wrote.
+“How does a [political] campaign know what its opponent is saying if ads are only targeted to white Jewish men between 28 and 34 who have expressed a fondness for U2 on Facebook and who donated to Barack Obama’s campaign?”

 This did, indeed, become an enormous problem.
 When I was editor in chief of Fusion, we set about trying to track the “digital campaign” with several dedicated people.
 What we quickly realized was that there was both too much data—the noisiness of all the different posts by the various candidates and their associates—as well as too little.
 Targeting made tracking the actual messaging that the campaigns were paying for impossible to track.
 On Facebook, the campaigns could show ads only to the people they targeted.
 We couldn’t actually see the messages that were actually reaching people in battleground areas.
 From the outside, it was a technical impossibility to know what ads were running on Facebook, one that the company had fought to keep intact.